Search Other Materials

+This material is primarily for indoor use.
 General purpose grades may work for some outdoor applications, but prolonged exposure to sunlight causes color changes and reduces surface gloss, hardness, impact strength and elastic modulus.
 Set the chart below for details of the material properties of ABS.

 ABS Offers These Advantages

 - Superior stiffness and strength

 - Easily machined and thermoformed

 - Food processing components

 - Plumbing parts